codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### How would I dynamically color text or a view based on the color palette of an image?

-We can use the new [Palette system](http://guides.codepath.com/android/Dynamic-Color-using-Palettes) to easily color any text or backgrounds based on the color scheme of an image at runtime.
+We can use the new [[Palette system|Dynamic-Color-using-Palettes]] to easily color any text or backgrounds based on the color scheme of an image at runtime.

 ### ActionBar